Animal Health and Welfare

 The VKM's assessment will be an important source of knowledge when the NFSA develops such standards for fish farming.
 The assessment will also contribute to the development of standards in the OIE - World Organization for the Animal Health Acquatic Animal Health Code.

-The VKM´s Panel on animal health and animal welfare is responsible for the risk assessment.
-The assessment is expected to be published in November 2018.
+VKM’s Panel on animal health and welfare is responsible for approval of the report.
+The risk assessment is expected to be published in early March 2019.